eternaldensity/Sandcastle-Builder/README.md

 - Made Panther Rush cheaper for faster logicat progression
 - some refinery/chiller description cleanup
 - Logicat level is formatted in Logicat description
+- Changed the way maps work: you need 300 glass monuments to get the first map, and 5 more glass monuments to decypher each subsequent map.
+So you'll still end up needing most of the current available glass monuments to get 100 maps but you can start getting maps a lot sooner and then push forward NewPix to get at more maps.

 ## 3.274
 - Break the Mould unlocks quicker: it wasn't counting the amount of factory automation you had and was just counting a fail once per machine per run.